Dynatrace/Dynatrace-AppMon-Docker/README.md

 ## How to Monitor your Dockerized Applications?

-The `Dynatrace-Docker-Examples` directory contains a growing number examples and best practices on how to monitor your Dockerized application with Dynatrace.
+The `Dynatrace-Docker-Examples` directory contains a growing number of examples and best practices on how to monitor your Dockerized application with Dynatrace.

 ## License